Almarch/kafka/README.md

 Step 2 and 3 were disappointing.
 For step 2, either the undertaken QLoRA approach was not effective with this configuration, either the longer attention was not degraded at step 1, in any case no sustantial gain was observed.
 Step 3 was clearly not daring enough:  loss variations were erratic, and the model failed to generate Castle-related content.

-## 🧪 Experiment 2 - Full-weight fine-tuning after aculturation
+## 🧪 Experiment 2 - Full-weight all the way

 Given the failure of the QLoRA approach, a full-weight training was directly attempted on the target book.
 The model from experiment 1 - Step 1, *i.e.* the French literary aculturated model, was taken as the base model for this second experiment.